 Our first option is brute force.
 We think we can force the mind to be calm.
 When you take this approach, the active mind buck and jump just like a horse.
 You think that you can just ride break the will of the beast.

-There is a better, or gentler approach for befriending the conscious mind to focus awareness in ways in a way that gently moves it in the direction you want.
+There is a better or gentler approach for befriending the conscious mind.
+Instead of forcing attention, we learn to guide it gently.
+This directs attention in the direction you desire.